airaria/TextBrewer/README.md

     </a>
 </p>

-**TextBrewer** is a PyTorch-based toolkit for **distillation of NLP models**.
-It includes various distilltion techniques from both NLP and CV, and provides an easy-to-use distillation framework, which allows users to quickly experiment with state-of-the-art distillation methods to compress the model with a relatively small sacrifice in performance, increase the inference speed and reduce the memory usage.
+**TextBrewer** is a PyTorch-based model distillation toolkit for natural language processing.
+It includes various distillation techniques from both NLP and CV field, and provides an easy-to-use distillation framework, which allows users to quickly experiment with the state-of-the-art distillation methods to compress the model with a relatively small sacrifice in the performance, increasing the inference speed and reducing the memory usage.

 Paper: [https://arxiv.org/abs/2002.12620](https://arxiv.org/abs/2002.12620)